DFE-Digital/login.dfe.express-helpers/README.md

 ## Error Handler middleware

 The error handler middleware provides a standard express error handler middleware function that will log the error and return a 500 result.
 It takes an object that can have a `logger` and `errorPageRenderer`.

-`logger` should be an object that has an error function on it, with a signature `error(message, details)`; where message is a string nad details is an object.
+`logger` should be an object that has an error function on it, with a signature `error(message, details)`; where message is a string and details is an object.

 `errorPageRenderer` is optional, but if passed, should be a function that can take an error and return an object with properties `content` and `contentType`.
 These will be used as the respective details in the response.